gameDNAstudio/gameDNAinstaller/README.md

 5. Now, the _gameDNA installer_ main window is visible and you can install or update SDKs for installed plugins in the engine and/or a project.
 Relax and enjoy.
 That's all!

     ![](Resources/Installation4.png)

+6. If you experience TLS certificate error on macOS, please update mono to the newest version: [https://www.mono-project.com/docs/getting-started/install/mac/](https://www.mono-project.com/docs/getting-started/install/mac/)

-6. If you experience the infamous _64k methods_ error, you should download and install the free *MultiDex* plugin:
+7. If you experience the infamous _64k methods_ error, you should download and install the free *MultiDex* plugin:
     * GitHub: [https://github.com/gameDNAstudio/MultiDex](https://github.com/gameDNAstudio/MultiDex)
     * Marketplace: [https://www.unrealengine.com/marketplace/multidex](https://www.unrealengine.com/marketplace/multidex)

-7. If you have any antivirus software installed on your computer, please add the following file to the whitelist: _[PLUGIN_FOLDER]/Extras/Core/gameDNAinstaller.exe_.
+8. If you have any antivirus software installed on your computer, please add the following file to the whitelist: _[PLUGIN_FOLDER]/Extras/Core/gameDNAinstaller.exe_.
 The file is 100% safe but is not present in antivirus databases so it can be reported as a Trojan by some programs.